ydethe/blocksim/README.md

     python3 -m venv /path/to/root/folder/bs_env

 Then you need to activate the env.
-This can be automated with one of the following options:
+This can be done with one of the following options:

-1. by modifying the $HOME/.bashrc file
+1. by modifying the $HOME/.bashrc file (automatically sourced at each login)
 1. manually
 1. VSCode with the python extension can also associate a project to an env